PID Accelerated Temporal Difference Algorithms: PID TD Learning and PID Q-Learning

-A stochastic approximation procedure can then be used to update the values $V_t(X_t)$, $z_t(X_t)$, $V'_t(X_t)$.
+A stochastic approximation procedure can then be used to update the values $V_t(X_t)$, $z_t(X_t)$, $V'_t(X_t)$ according to \eqref{eq:general-TD-update}.
 The procedure would be

 We call this procedure the PID TD learning algorithm.
-For Control, we similarly form estimates $L_{t, \tf}$ of $(\Ls Q_t)(X_t, A_t)$ and obtain
+For Control, we similarly form estimates $\hat L_{t, \tf}$ of $(\Ls Q_t)(X_t, A_t, \tf)$ and obtain

 where $\mu_t = \mu(N_t(X_t, A_t))$.
 This is the PID Q-Learning algorithm.
-It is worth mentioning that one can use other forms of learning rates, such as constant or state-count independent or choosing three different learning rates for the three updates in \eqref{eq:pid-td} and \eqref{eq:pid-QL} to achieve better practical results.
-The formulation in this section is chosen for simplicity and theoretical analysis.
+It is worth mentioning that one can use other forms of learning rates to achieve better practical results.
+For example, we can choose constant or state-count independent learning rates, or use three different learning rates for the three updates in \eqref{eq:pid-td} and \eqref{eq:pid-QL}.
+The formulation in this section is chosen for simplicity and the theoretical analysis.